microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/03-reconciliation-logic.md

 ## Requirements

 - Reconciliation is on each record.
-- Reconciled information will apply only to items a User has submitted data for.
+- Reconciled information will apply only to items for which a user has submitted data.
-- Anytime a User requests a Reconciliation Report, Logic will be executed for this User on the current dataset stored in the network
+- When a user requests for Reconciliation Report, logic on the current dataset stored in the network is executed for this user.
 - Result will not present other Users' information on a specific record, but just a comparison with them.

 ## When Reconciliation Happens

-This logic will be embedded on the reporting API, and anytime a member asks for their data to be reconciled (ask for a report), the application will do the necessary calculations based on the data this member has entered.
+This logic will be embedded in the reporting API, and anytime a member asks for their data to be reconciled (asks for a report), the application will do the necessary calculations based on the data this member has ingested.

-With this approach, Data Ingestion will be detached from any rules related to Reporting/Reconciliation.
+With this approach, Data Ingestion will be decoupled from any rules related to Reporting/Reconciliation.

-This will be done by querying the KV Store for the keys a User has submitted data for.
-Data related to keys that are unknown to this User will not be present in the final report, and not considered for reconciliation.
-Therefore the reconciled data they get is only related to their submitted information.
+This will be done by querying the KV Store for the keys a user has submitted data for.
+Data related to keys that are unknown to this user will not be present in the final report and will not be considered for reconciliation.
+Therefore, the reconciled data they get is only related to their submitted information.

 ## Scenarios

 ### Querying for a Specific Record

 Users may want to reconcile a specific record.
-This will be done by directly querying the record in the KV Storage, and comparing the value submitted by the User against others'.
+This will be accomplished by directly querying the record in the KV Storage and comparing the user's value to others.

-Checks will be done if User has submitted this specific record.
+Checks will be done if the user has submitted this specific record.

 ### Querying for all Data

-Users may want to reconcile all data they submitted.
-This will be done by scanning the KV Storage, identifying the records this User has submitted and the comparison logic will be the same used for a single record.
+Users may want to reconcile all the data they submitted.
+This will be accomplished by scanning the KV Storage, identifying the records this User has submitted, and applying the same comparison logic as for a specific record.

 ## Rules

 **Current User:** The User requesting a reconciled report.

-Each record will have all members' opinions for it.
-So for each record the reconciliation will be done by comparing the opinion of the current User against the other.
+Each record will have all members' opinions on it.
+So, for each record, the reconciliation will be performed by comparing the current user's opinion to others'.

-### KV Storage - Simple Map based on keys
+### KV Storage: Simple Map Based on Keys

 ```json
 {